Published Nov 6, 2023

 The Augment Among Them

-When the Enterprise is ravaged by a virus in "Ghosts of Illyria," and Captain Pike and Spock are trapped on an abandoned Illyrian colony, Una is the only crewmember unaffected.
+When the Enterprise is ravaged by a virus in "," and Captain Pike and Spock are trapped on an abandoned Illyrian colony, Una is the only crewmember unaffected.
 Her undisclosed status as an genetically-engineered augment, which is strictly prohibited in Starfleet, risks exposure as the cure to the outbreak relies on her bio-engineered blood.
-While her colleagues keep her secret, Starfleet puts her under arrest in "A Quality of Mercy."
+While her colleagues keep her secret, Starfleet puts her under arrest in "."
 It's this secret that forced her and her family into hiding and cost her childhood best friend when she was younger.

 However, the biggest reveal occurs during Una's court-martial trial in "Ad Astra per Aspera," where everyone learns it's Una herself who turned her into Starfleet.
 Jeopardizing her status, the first officer acted in a way so her crew can better know her and for Starfleet to better understand Illyrians and other augments.